We all know that effective marketing puts the customer first.

 Talk to your customers.
 Listen to the conversations they're having online.
 Gain feedback about what matters to them right now to ensure you're always offering relevant solutions.

 Then, use that knowledge to create phenomenal content that helps them solve a problem, educates and informs, or in some other way improves their lives.

 Fully 86% of consumers say that brand authenticity matters when they're deciding which brands to support.
 You can be authentic through consistent empathetic messaging across your marketing.

 Also, express a focused set of brand values—not generic values, but values aligned with your brand story.
 And those values come through in all your content and all your actions.

 Build trust through thought leadership

 Provide well-researched, truly helpful content to your customers consistently.
 Doing so will signal that your brand has the answers they need.
 Two-thirds of people say they will stop using a product if they don't trust the company behind it.

 A great content marketing strategy will help you to keep connecting with customers.
 Useful blog posts.
 Engaging social media content.
 How-to videos.
 Informative e-books.
 Game-changing events, online or in-person.
 All threaded together with a cohesive, consistent strategy.

-And always approachable and relevant because you're using empathy every step of the way.
+And always be approachable and relevant, because you're using customer empathy every step of the way.